mcv-m6-video/mcv-m6-2023-team4/Week 4/README.md

 ## Task 1.3

-## Task 2.1
+## Task 2

-See the task_2_1.ipynb notebook to generate the video.
+See the task_2.ipynb notebook to generate the video.
 The outputted predictions are in /outputs and data_simple (TrackEval format).
+See task_2_generate_hotas, task_2_inference_detectron and task_2_train_detectron files to train and detect tracking objects.